Last

 engraved there on: Lucy Ware Lewis, wife

-last will.
-4 To my cousins Glassell Elliot of One
+4 To my cousins Glassell Elliot of Waco Texas

 bureau with three mirrors.
 One Duncan Fife